guglanisuvid/React-Practice/README.md

 - useState() - used to generate state variables in react we need to import (named import) useState from react.
 - useEffect()

+# Failed to Fetch Error

+- Please use a CORS Proxy Extension to fix the "Failed to Fetch" Error